AdobeDocs/dynamic-media-developer-resources.fr-FR/help/aem-is-ir-api/is-api/image-serving-api-ref/r-examples-is.md

 ---

-# Exemples de serveurs d’images{#image-server-examples}
+# Exemples de serveur d’images{#image-server-examples}

-Cette rubrique doit renvoyer vers des exemples de serveur d’images.
+Cette rubrique doit contenir des liens vers des exemples de serveurs d’images.
 <!-- As of August 29 (and likely months or years before this date), none of the links below work anymore! -->